PKennedy08/practice-Kennedy/README.md

 | New York | Times Square looks cool | 1200 miles | $2100 |
 | Seattle | I like the seahawks | 1819 miles | $1750 |
 | Miami | the warm weather is nice | 1565 | $1650 |

 <>
 ---
 # song verse
-> "Birds sing flying around, never see them to close to the ground"
+> "Birds sing flying around, never see them to close to the ground" - *Kid Cudi*
-> "I'm on the pursuit of happiness and I know everything that shine aint always gonna be gold"s
+> "I'm on the pursuit of happiness and I know everything that shine aint always gonna be gold" - Kid Cudi